K7MDL2/KEITHSDR/SDR_RA8875/README.md

     3. I am experimenting with window and button coloring.
 When a window is active, all gestures and non-window related controls are diaabled.
 The spectrum is halted but RX audio continues on.
     4. Future: When a window is open the MF knob will take focus.
 When rotated it will highlight a button or setting, pushing the encoder switch then selects it.
     5. Added 3-Deep VFO Bandstack feature, per-band.
 If you hit a band button that is the current band it cycles the last used frequency saving the last 3 VFO A values.
 Since nothing is stored on SD or EEPROM yet, these values will return to the table defaults on bootups.
+    6. Fixed Band Select Window graphics for the RA8876 7" display
+    7. Fixed the Band Select Window timeout.
+Will close the window after 5 seconds.

 ## April 2022